JanErikVoigt/xmpp-rs/CONTRIBUTING.md

 More thorough tests can be done locally with `act` or `forgejo-runner exec`, which is also what is run in the CI.
 We require docker to be setup for this to work.

+# Making a release

+We are using the [semver](https://semver.org/) versioning system.

+For each crate you are releasing:
+- Ensure there aren't urgent changes in the buffer waiting to be released too.
+  Even though increasing a number is cheap, the process to get there isn't doing itself
+- Have a run of cargo clippy if it hasn't been done (TODO: Add to CI)
+- Ensure tests, docstrings and examples pass (TODO: Add `--all-features` to CI.)
+- Ensure dependencies are up-to-date.
+- Update the `version` attribute in the `Cargo.toml` file.
+- Update the ChangeLog file with the version number, the release date etc.
+- Rework the ChangeLog if necessary.
+Add missing entries, merge duplicates, unify wording, make sure everything is where it should be, add meta information such as merge requests, etc.
+- Send all of this as a merge request.
+- If the change is significant enough, prepare a blog article about it.

+## For the person with commit access

+- `git tag -s` releases
+- `cargo publish`
+- Publish blog article
+- Promote on social media